-The Lead Counselor will provide advice and assistance to all other agency disordered gambling staff as needed.
+The role of the Lead Counselor is to provide advice and assistance to all other agency disordered gambling staff as needed.
 All counselors providing direct disordered gambling treatment services must keep credentialing and certifications current to satisfy disordered gambling direct service counselor requirements.

-Note: Any changes to the Lead Counselor will require the designation of a new Lead Counselor within 30 days of the change.
-Newly identified Lead Counselors will have 180 days from date of appointment to secure necessary training, supervision, and apply for one of the listed credentials.
+Note: Any changes to a Provider's Lead Counselor will require the designation of a new Lead Counselor within 30 days of the change.
+Newly identified Lead Counselors will have 180 days from date of appointment to secure the necessary training / supervision, and to apply for one of the listed credentials.
 IPGAP will provide support for completion of this requirement.